lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 - Writing the actual code that does that
 - Putting that code in production

 Nothing too exciting, right?
-But it gets us going.
+It's to get the conversation going.

 ### Step 1: Trying to figure out what to do

 Even the sharpest programmer needs to understand what to do before writing some code.
-She may know the system very well, she may has enough context to ask product managers the right questions, she may not miss any details.
+She may know the system very well, she may have enough context to ask product managers the right questions, she may not miss any details.

-No matter of good they are this takes somme time time.
-I haven't seen many people being fast at this stage unless we're talking about a trivial feature.
+No matter of good they are, this step takes some time.
+I haven't seen many programmers being fast at this stage unless they were working on a trivial feature.

-Generally speed here is intrinsically connected with the product development workflow (how involved are product managers at this point?
-Is there any checklist that we can use to say a feature is ready to be worked on?)
+Speed at this stage is intrinsically connected with the product development workflow (how involved are product managers at this point?
+Is there any checklist that we can use to say a feature is ready to be worked on?) so, in a way, programmers' speed isn't only on them.
+It's more a team thing that an individual metric.

 ### Step 2: Writing the actual code that does that

-This is where programmers performance varies the most.
+This is where I've seen programmers performance varying the most.

-Some people are very fast at writing code, others are not.
+Some people are very fast at writing code, others not so much.

-Review culture has a big impact on this:

-- Are programmers helping each other?
-- Are they moving code to the staging environment before/after a review?
-- How does the review process work?

 From what I've seen, most programmers that are "really fast" write code that is not ready to go anywhere.